-- If Acquiror agrees to pay contingent consideration for the business, the tax treatment of Seller and Acquiror are not consistent.
-Unless Seller elects the installment method or is eligible for the "open transaction" method, Seller must use the "closed transaction" method and include the estimated present value of future contingent purchase price payments in its amount realized at the closing.
-In general, however, Acquiror may not deduct these payments or include them in the basis of the purchased assets until the amounts become fixed and determinable and are paid.
-Even then, Acquiror may have to capitalize these payments and allocate them to goodwill with 15-year amortization (beginning at closing), rather than deduct them currently. - Under prior regulations, in effect until January 5, 2000, a consolidated group that sold a business generally was better off selling the stock of a subsidiary and making a section 338(h)(10) election, as opposed to having the subsidiary actually sell its assets.
-In an asset sale, Seller generally had to report a closed transaction, but in a stock sale with a section 338(h)(10) election Seller and Target were entitled to use the open transaction method and delay reporting the contingent purchase price until received.
-On the other hand, the selling group in a section 338(h)(10) stock sale was not eligible for the installment method. - Under the current regulations the discrepancy in treatment between an actual asset sale and a stock sale subject to a section 338(h)(10) election has been eliminated.
-In a section 338(h)(10) stock sale, Target is treated as though it had actually sold assets.
-As in an actual asset sale, the closed transaction method is the general rule, but in either case the installment method is available. - In either an actual asset sale or a section 338(h)(10) stock sale, the open transaction method is available in "rare and extraordinary" cases.
-This method allows gain to be deferred until contingent payments are received, while (apart from imputed interest) allowing all the basis of the assets sold, or deemed sold, to be recovered against the first proceeds received. - The installment method often results in less tax deferral to Seller than one might suppose, due to asset basis being recovered against payments received in the future.
-The installment method may actually result in acceleration of tax. - In the open transaction method, losses are deferred until all contingent consideration is received.
-Thus, the presence of loss and gain assets in the same transaction can cause distortion where this method is used.
+- If Acquiror agrees to pay contingent consideration for business assets, the tax treatment of Seller and Acquiror are not consistent.
+Unless Seller elects the installment method or is eligible for the "open transaction" method, Seller must use the "closed transaction" method and include the estimated present value of future contingent purchase price payments in its amount realized at Closing.
+Regardless of how Seller reports the sale, however, Acquiror may not deduct these payments, or even include them in the basis of the purchased assets, until the amounts become fixed and determinable and are paid.
+Even then, it's likely that Acquiror will have to capitalize these payments and allocate them among the purchased assets probably to goodwill with 15-year amortization, beginning at Closing prorated from the time of accrual. - Under regulations in effect until 2000, a consolidated group or S corporation shareholders that sold a business generally was better off selling stock and making a section 338(h)(10) election, as opposed to having the corporation actually sell its assets.
+In an asset sale, Seller generally had to report a closed transaction, but in a stock sale with a section 338(h)(10) election Seller and Target could use the open transaction method and delay reporting the contingent purchase price until received.
+The only disadvantage of a section 338(h)(10) stock sale was that Seller could not use the installment method. - Under current regulations, in a section 338(h)(10) or section 336(e) stock sale, Target is treated as though it had actually sold assets.
+As in an actual asset sale, the closed transaction method is the paradigm but the installment method is available. - In either an actual asset sale or a section 338(h)(10) or section 336(e) stock sale, the open transaction method is available, but only in "rare and extraordinary" cases.
+This method allows all the basis of the assets sold, or deemed sold, to be recovered against the first sale proceeds received, so that taxable gain is deferred with all the basis is recovered. - Under the open transaction method, losses are deferred until all contingent consideration is received.
+Thus, the presence of loss and gain assets in the same transaction can cause distortion where this method is used. - The open transaction method appears to be available for assumed contingent liabilities where the requirements for the open transaction method are met. - Under the closed transaction method, if Seller is entitled to contingent consideration, it must report the estimated present value of the contingent consideration as amount realized at Closing.
+If Seller receives more or less than this estimated amount, it is not clear whether the difference (apart from imputed interest) is ordinary income or loss or capital gain or loss, but ordinary income or loss treatment is likely.